ericjaeminjoo/restful-api-nodejs-express-mongodb/README.md

 # A self-learning project of building a RESTful API.

-Node.js powered RESTful API using Express.js & MongoDB.
-Along with API authentication using JWT (JSON Web Token), data validation with @hpai/Joi, and bcryptjs for hashing passwords.
+Powered by Node.js, Express.js & MongoDB with API authentication using JWT (JSON Web Token), data validation with @hpai/Joi, and bcryptjs for hashing passwords.

 ## Routes